-- Describes two project alternatives and the No Project Alternative and their potential impacts - Provides environmental information to assist decision makers in selecting the project alternative to be built - Identifies measures to avoid and minimize adverse impacts and, when necessary, to compensate for adverse impacts - Considers cumulative impacts as part of the environmental review process
+- Describes one project alternative (HSR Build Alternative) and the no project alternative and their potential environmental impacts - Provides environmental information to assist decision makers in selecting the project alternative to be built - Identifies measures to avoid and minimize impacts and, when necessary, to compensate for adverse impacts - Considers cumulative impacts as part of the environmental review process

 The Authority has widely circulated this Draft EIR/EIS to affected local jurisdictions, state and federal agencies, tribes, community organizations, other interest groups, and interested individuals.
-The document is also available on the Authority's website (www.hsr.ca.gov) and a copy of the Draft EIR/EIS can be requested by calling (800) 435-8670.
-The Draft EIR/EIS is being made available for review to the public by the Authority in accordance with its responsibility as the lead agency for review and comment, as required, for a minimum of 45 days pursuant to CEQA and NEPA.
-During this period, the Authority will host a public hearing and community open houses.
-The public hearing will provide an opportunity for the public to submit oral comments on the Draft EIR/EIS and the alternatives under consideration.
-The public hearing may be held in a virtual format only, given the ongoing COVID-19 situation.
-Oral comments will be facilitated and accepted regardless of whether the hearing is held in person or only virtually.
+The document is also available on the California High-Speed Rail Authority's website (www.hsr.ca.gov).
+The Draft EIR/EIS is being made available to the public by the Authority in accordance with its responsibility as the federal and state lead agency for review and comment, as required, for a minimum of 45 days pursuant to CEQA and NEPA.
+During this period, the Authority will host a virtual and/or in-person public hearing.
+The public hearing will provide an opportunity for the public to submit verbal comments on the Draft EIR/EIS and the alternatives under consideration.
+See the Notice of Availability for more detail.

-The environmental review, consultation, and other actions required by applicable federal environmental laws for this project are being or have been carried out by the State of California pursuant to 23 U.S.C.
-Section 327 and a Memorandum of Understanding (MOU) dated July 23, 2019, and executed by the FRA and the State of California.
-Pursuant to the MOU, the Authority is the federal lead agency.
+The environmental review, consultation, and other actions required by applicable federal environmental laws for this project are being or have been carried out by the State of California pursuant to 23 U.S. Code 327 and a Memorandum of Understanding dated July 23, 2019, and executed by the FRA and the State of California.
+Pursuant to the Memorandum of Understanding, the Authority is the federal lead agency.
 The Authority is also the lead agency for CEQA compliance.
-Prior to the July 23, 2019 MOU, the FRA was the federal lead agency.
+Prior to the July 23, 2019 Memorandum of Understanding, the FRA was the federal lead agency.